ItsMePaulo/tutoring/COS110/notes/constructors.md

 being the object itself.
 This makes sense, since we use constructors to essentially \"build\" objects for us.
-Constructors are useful for setting up [member parameters](https://gitlab.com/Paul_Wood_96/tutoring/-/blob/master/COS110/notes/introduction_to_classes.md#attributes-or-member-variables) because we can send in all the parameters we need to initialize that object class all at once. <br />
+Constructors are useful for setting up [member parameters](https://gitlab.com/Paul_Wood_96/tutoring/-/blob/master/COS110/notes/introduction_to_classes.md#attributes-or-member-variables) because we can send in all the parameters we need to initialize that object all at once. <br />
 Think of the person class used earlier.
 A person needs a first name, a second name, an age and maybe an email address.
 That's a lot of parameters and usually, with data classes, that list grows.
 Using setters to \"set\" those properties one by one would become tiresome and tedious.
-To fix this why not create one function that takes in all of those properties and sets them all at once.
-This is a constructor
+To fix this why not create one function that takes in all of those properties and sets them when we are creating that object .
+This is the idea behind a constructor

 ```c++
     class Person {